Catalyst Fund Project

 - Year 3 PhD Day - Crossing the finishing line

-- Mental health and Wellbeing in PGRs: Guidance for Supervisors
+- Mental Health and Wellbeing in PGRs: Guidance for Supervisors

 The PhD sessions, tailored for researchers in their first, second and third years, cover topics from stress management to self-compassion and optimism for the future.
 Practical tools, such as mapping a support network, are designed to help researchers manage emotional pressures, acknowledging that this is as important as academic skills training in navigating the PhD journey successfully.

-The new workshop for supervisors and staff supporting PGRs was designed to enhance pastoral support and increase mental health awareness.
+The workshop for supervisors and staff supporting PGRs was designed to enhance pastoral support and increase mental health awareness.
 The training includes guidance on recognising signs of poor mental health, practical advice on talking and listening to students in crisis and highlights the importance of caring for your own mental wellbeing as a supervisor.

 Teams involved in the project